 PROMETA is a non-profit organization that works for the conservation of biodiversity and to encourage sustainable development as a contribution for environmental conservation and improving the quality of life of Bolivians

-The "Morpho helenor promises" was discovered and described in 2011 by researchers Yubinca Gareca and Patrick Blandin in the subandino Tarijeño.
-It has details in greenish and purple color in an almost black background and its size oscillates between the 10 to 13 cm.
-The scientists decided to name "PROMETA” not only in thanks to PROMETA for having supported their scientific work, but as a recognition for their contribution to the conservation of biological diversity in Bolivia.
+The Morpho helenor prometa butterfly was discovered and described the year 2011 by PROMETA’s researchers Yubinca Gareca and Patrick Blandin, in Tarija’s sub-Andean region.
+It has greenish and purple details in an almost black backdrop and its size oscillates between 10 to 13 cm.
+The researchers decided to name it “PROMETA” not just as an appreciation of PROMETA’s support, but also as a recognition for the institution’s contribution to the biological diversity of Bolivia.

 Ximena Velez - Liendo won the Whitley Award in 2017 for her work in the conservation of the Andean bear (Jucumari), a project supported by Chester Zoo, WildCRU (Oxford University) and PROMETA.
 The project caught on camera the presence of the Andean bear in Tarija for the first time in decades.